In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms are intrinsic and extrinsic motivation.

 We need motivation in order to do pretty much anything.
 But where does it come from, and does the source of the motivation matter in terms of the outcomes?
 Self-determination theory is one way of looking at motivation, and it identifies two forms of motivation: intrinsic and extrinsic.

-Intrinsic motivation comes from within, and is based on things like our interests, beliefs, and values.
-Intrinsic motivation is related to self-determination, meaning its driven by our own choice and the belief that what we’re motivated to do will help to improve our satisfaction or our abilities/competence in some way.
+Intrinsic motivation comes from within, and it’s based on things like our interests, beliefs, and values.
+It’s related to self-determination, meaning it’s driven by our own choice and the belief that what we’re motivated to do will help to improve our satisfaction or our abilities/competence in some way.

 Extrinsic motivation is driven by external factors.
-Some extrinsic motivators are highly regulated by others, and involve reward or punishment depending on compliance.
+Some extrinsic motivators are highly regulated by others and involve reward or punishment depending on compliance.
 Introjected regulation is a type of extrinsic motivation that involves trying to gain approval from others and avoid shame.
-This is somewhat similar to the “shoulds” we impose on ourselves that I wrote about recently.
+This is somewhat similar to the “shoulding” we do to ourselves that I wrote about recently.
 Extrinsic motivators may also become more internalized when they involve things that are of personal value or importance to us.

 Self-determination theory identifies three basic human needs: autonomy, competency, and relatedness.
 Both intrinsic and extrinsic motivation are important in meeting these fundamental needs, and a different balance may be needed to meet each kind of need.
 For example, intrinsic motivators may be more significant when meeting autonomy needs, but extrinsic motivation may come into play more in terms of relatedness needs.